 Mortgage lenders are under a legal obligation to sell the property for the best possible price, so time is of the essence to avoid a higher offer being accepted before you’ve had time to complete.

 If you are considering the purchase of a repossessed property, talk to our property law team today for expert advice.

 Residential Property Market in Yorkshire

-While the forecasts for the property market in Yorkshire at the start of 2020 were full of optimism, it remains to be seen how things will eventually unfold given the unprecedented events in the first half of the year.
+While the forecasts for the property market in Yorkshire at the start of 2020 were full of optimism, it remains to be seen how things will eventually unfold given the unprecedented impact the Coronavirus pandemic has had on the economy throughout the country.